 Many families can’t wait to bring home a new puppy.
-But bringing a puppy home can be full of surprises – and not just pleasant ones!
-From chewing on cushions to soiling car-pets, housetraining a dog takes oodles of patience and planning.
+But bringing a puppy home for the first time can be full of surprises – and not just pleasant ones!
+From chewing on cushions to soiling carpets, housetraining a dog takes oodles of patience and planning.
 If you’re thinking of bringing a puppy home for the first time, here’s what you need to know.

 Bringing your puppy home calls for advanced preparation.
-Familiarize yourself with this handy ‘bringing a puppy home’ checklist so that both you and your new furry friend have a positive experience:
+Familiarize yourself with this handy ‘bringing a puppy home’ checklist to help keep your house clean and ensure both you and your new furry friend get off on the right foot/paw.

 Settling a puppy into a new home requires a designated space for your dog to sleep and relax.
 If your puppy is going to be left alone for a few hours a day, you may want to learn how to crate-train it.
-Puppies less than six months old shouldn’t be in a crate for more than three to four hours at a time.
+Puppies less than six months old shouldn’t be in a crate for more than three to four hours at a time, so make sure you’re able to manage this appropriately.
 Start with periods of five to 10 minutes several times a day until they can spend 30 minutes in their crate without whining.